GDPR: what is it?

 Envy exacerbated by the dual context of digital transformation and the health crisis

 The value of the stolen data alone does not justify a steady increase in cyber attacks against health sector actors.
 The current context is particularly conducive to attempts to steal and resell data.

-As the FAIR (Factor Analysis of Information Risk) method rightly points out: for a potential attacker, the probability of taking action depends on the value of the asset being targeted (in this case, health data) but also on the level of effort that he will have to make to achieve his goals.
+As the FAIR (Factor Analysis of Information Risk) method rightly points out: for a potential attacker, the probability of taking action depends on the value of the asset being targeted (in this case, health data) but also on the level of effort that the attacker will have to make to achieve their goals.

 Digital transformation is in full swing and the whole health sector is on the front line because of the covid-19 crisis.
 In such context, the health sector’s actors are, paradoxically, in a very fragile state of health.
 A quick overview confirms what we said: